larryhudson/aiderbot/README.md

    - When a new issue is created
    - When a new issue comment is added
    - When a new pull request review comment is added
-   - When a pull request review is submitted (currently not handled, but logged)
+   - When a pull request review is submitted

 2. When an event is triggered, the app processes the event asynchronously using Celery tasks:
    - For new issues, it creates a pull request to resolve the issue